BrainCircuitsBehaviorLab/village/_sources/user_guide/alarms.md.txt

 - If the process is unresponsive, investigate the terminal error messages.
 - If remote access fails, a physical check may be required to ensure the animals’ safety.
 ```

-#### Subject Checks Performed Twice a Day

-Whenever there is a transition between day and night, the system evaluates the state of the animals and generates a report containing the number of detections, sessions, water intake and average weight for all subjects.
-A warning alarm is also sent if one or more subjects have a warning.
-Warnings are listed in order of severity, from least to most critical:

-- `Low Water Intake 24h`, `No detection 24h`, `No session 24h`